dictyBase/dictyaccess/README.md

 **features**

-- this is split into folders representing the four dashboards, and each has their specific components separated by type (i.e. charts, tables, etc.)
+- this is split into folders representing the different dashboards, and each has their specific components separated by type (i.e. charts, tables, etc.)

 For more detailed documentation, run `npm run styleguide` which will start up a readable styleguide in the browser (locally at http://localhost:6060/).
 This will provide descriptions of each component, as well as details about the props that they accept.